Powered by Blogger.

 After more than 6 weeks in the hospital, Noah was discharged on TPN and a 24 hour g-tube pump.
 We hoped to very slowly increase the amount of g-tube feeds and wean him off TPN, but he quickly became unable to tolerate even a teaspoon of formula per hour.
 Noah continued to gain weight with TPN and with therapy he began to meet his motor milestones, but he could not stay out of the hospital for long.
 He had repeated episodes of sepsis including one infection that went to his femur and required surgery.
 He developed dilated cardiomyopathy and was put on heart medicine.
 Sometimes he would be home from the hospital for less than 24 hours before we would have to return.
 In fact, his little sister Mary Faith was almost born in Greenville - Noah was discharged on a Saturday evening and she was born the next Tuesday.

 Despite repeated requests for Noah's records, we were never able to get the results of Noah's muscle biopsy from CHOP, so in June 2008 we went to Atlanta to meet with a mitochondrial specialist and get another muscle biopsy.
 The biopsy was delayed because Noah once again became very sick the night before the surgery and was admitted to Scottish Rite for more than a week.
-He eventually had the surgery and in September 2008 we recieved an official diagnosis of complex 1 mitochondrial encephalomyopathy.
+He eventually had the surgery and in September 2008 we received an official diagnosis of complex 1 mitochondrial encephalomyopathy.

 Since then Noah has had many serious infections and has had a total of 8 broviacs placed.
 We have never been able to get him off TPN and attempts to push g-tube feeds have not been successful.
 At this point the mito is affecting his gut, bone marrow, heart, immune system, and autonomic nervous system.
 While Noah is often unstable from an infection perspective, his disease progression has been very slow and he has been pretty stable from a mito perspective until recently.
 It appears that the progression of Noah's disease has increased over the past few months and we are seeing more symptoms, more pain, and more fatigue.
 We don't know exactly what the future holds for Noah, but we do know the One Who does know.
 We know the Lord loves Noah more than we could ever imagine and we trust Noah's future to His loving care.